SHORT THIRD PERSON BIOS

 As an educator Hedges works at Washington State University coordinating the painting program as Assistant Professor of Painting/Intermedia, looking at painting as a form of media technology while exploring ways painting can interface with other disciplines and media.
 He has collaborated with educators and students in the fine arts and beyond, including fields such as environmental science and chemistry.
 Beyond academia Hedges facilitates workshops, shares ideas about art and works as a project manager of large-scale public art projects that help to bring communities together.

-As a curator Hedges has worked with collective Near*By to stage ephemeral and interdisciplinary exhibitions that connect artists and pluralistic audiences.
-In Cincinnati he briefly ran Boom Gallery, a project space that featured exhibitions and curatorial experiments by regional and national artists including friend and frequent collaborator Corrina Mehiel (1982-2017).
+Hedges has worked with collective Near*By to stage ephemeral and interdisciplinary exhibitions that connect artists and pluralistic audiences.
+In Cincinnati, Ohio he ran Boom Gallery, a project space that featured exhibitions and curatorial experiments by regional and national artists including friend and frequent collaborator Corrina Mehiel (1982-2017).

 Hedges holds a BFA with an emphasis in painting from Northern Kentucky University and an MFA from the University of Cincinnati’s DAAP– College of Design, Architecture, Art & Planning.

 Joe Hedges is the accidental but fortuitous product of a night between a hippie speech-pathologist and a small town attorney/law professor/lifelong class clown.
 The love of these unlikely companions was so big that only the heart of an artist or a priest could grow inside.
 The untimely death of the attorney combined with years of Catholic education drove Hedges to rock music and an obsessive desire to draw human skulls.
 This peculiarly introspective angst resulted in childhood BFF’s becoming bandmates and an in an eventual recording contract with a company in sunny Santa Monica.